-It’s hard to resist the temptation—in the name of “helping”—to try to micromanage your teen’s social life, especially if your teenager feels unpopular.
-You might feel anxious every time your son is left out, or worry when your daughter sits home on Saturday night.
+It’s hard to resist the temptation to micromanage your teen’s social life, especially if your teenager feels unpopular.
+You might feel anxious every time your son is left out or worry when your daughter sits home on Saturday night.
 You want to jump in and help, but is that appropriate?
 And how could you help?
-The days of organizing play dates for your child are long past.
+The days of organizing play dates for your child are long past for a lonely teenager.

 These conflicting feelings are totally normal.
 The challenging part is managing them.
 Here are two strategies that I recommend to parents who are trying to help when a teenager feels unpopular.

-Rather than trying to fix your teenager’s struggles with friends, take a step back and instead focus on allowing your teenager to have their feelings about being unpopular.
-This can be difficult, but when parents rush in to neatly put away emotions—That’s silly.
-I’m sure lots of people want to be your friend—teenagers can see their feelings as abnormal and they’ll be less likely to share these feelings with their parents again.
+You might want to try to fix your teenager’s struggles with friends.
+Instead, step back and let your teenager live with their feelings about being unpopular.
+It can be difficult not to rush in to neatly put away their emotions.
+“That’s silly.
+I’m sure lots of people want to be your friend.”
+That kind of response can lead a lonely teenager to see their feelings as abnormal.
+And they’ll be less likely to share these feelings with their parents again.

-Parents can quell the anxiety that may come up while watching a teenager struggle through feeling unpopular by giving teenagers space (and permission) to express their emotions.
-Tell your teenager that he can feel sad, disappointed, angry, or anything else, but you want him to know that he is not alone and he doesn’t have to manage these feelings alone.
+Parents can quell the anxiety of feeling unpopular by giving teenagers space (and permission) to express their emotions.
+Tell your teenager that he can feel sad, disappointed, angry, or anything else.
+But you want him to know that he is not alone.
+And he doesn’t have to manage these feelings alone.
 Then, tell him where you’ll be when he’s ready to talk.

 The second way to be supportive is to help your teen identify the person she wants to be.
 This includes keeping your ideas about popularity to yourself.
 Remember, there’s no right number of friends.
 Instead, open up a discussion.
 Ask your teenager who is popular.
 And then ask her what she thinks it means to be a popular person.
 As she begins to share her ideas, listen and ask open-ended questions, such as “Can you tell me more about that idea?” or “What does that mean?”